 arrangements for termination of employment and other contractual terms

-for the Chief Executive, members of the Senior Management Team, and any other staff on the Executive and Senior Manager (ESM) pay framework.
+for the Chief Executive, members of the Senior Management Team, and any other staff on the Executive and Senior Manager (ESM) pay framework, submitting these to the Department of Health and Social Care (DHSC) Remuneration Committee for approval when acting outside of its delegated authority.

+agree the remuneration for any appointments on medical and dental (M&D) and agenda for change (AfC) terms on a salary of over £100k (pro rata), submitting these to the DHSC Remuneration Committee for approval when acting outside of its delegated authority.

-review and approve any submissions to the Department for Health and Social Care (DHSC) Remuneration Committee for the appointment of all ESM and Agenda for Change (AfC) Band 9 roles over the £100k remuneration threshold.
+review and approve any other submissions to the DHSC Remuneration Committee as required by the pay delegations set by DHSC.

-ensure there is a system of performance review in place for the Chief Executive and Senior Management Team.
+ensure there is a system of performance review, talent management and succession planning in place for the Chief Executive and Executive Team.

+review the succession planning talent pipeline for the Chief Executive and Executive Team roles.

 To meet these duties and responsibilities, the Committee will: